openwallet-foundation/owl-agent-test-harness/README.md

 There are a couple of layers of abstraction involved in the test harness architecture, and it's worth formalizing some terminology to make it easier to communicate about what's what when we are are running tests.

 - **Test Harness**: An engine that executes the selected tests and collects the results.
-- **Backchannel**: A piece of integration software that receives HTTP requests from the Test Harness and interacts with tanhe agent or agent framework under test to execute the requests.
+- **Backchannel**: A piece of integration software that receives HTTP requests from the Test Harness and interacts with the agent or agent framework under test to execute the requests.
 A backchannel is needed for each agent or agent framework.
 The same backchannel will likely work for multiple agent and agent framework versions and/or configurations.
 - **Components under Test (CUTs)**: external Aries agents or agent frameworks being tested.
   - The CUT might be an agent framework like aries-framework-dotnet or aries-cloudagent-python.
 In those cases, the backchannel is a controller that directly operates an instance of the agent framework.
   - The CUT might be a full agent; a combination of an agent framework instance and a controller.
 In those cases, the backchannel must be able to operate the controller, which in turn controls the agent framework.
 For example, a mobile agent has a user interface (a controller), perhaps with some automation rules.
 Its' AATH backchannel will interact with the controller, not the agent framework directly.